awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-vpcendpointservice.md

 # AWS::EC2::VPCEndpointService<a name="aws-resource-ec2-vpcendpointservice"></a>

-Creates a VPC endpoint service configuration to which service consumers \(AWS accounts, IAM users, and IAM roles\) can connect\.
+Creates a VPC endpoint service configuration to which service consumers \(AWS accounts, users, and IAM roles\) can connect\.

 To create an endpoint service configuration, you must first create one of the following for your service:
 + A [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html)\.
 Service consumers connect to your service using an interface endpoint\.